Estimate Time6 min

 Make an offer to buy with home sale contingency

-If you haven’t sold your home yet, but found a home you want to buy, you can make an offer with a home sale contingency, which says you must sell or close on your home before committing to the deal.
-Keep in mind this makes your offer less attractive, and unless the seller is having difficulty attracting interest, it’s possible they may not accept, as it gives them no assurance that you’ll be able to purchase the home.
+If you haven’t sold your home yet, but found a home you want to buy, you can make an offer with a home sale contingency.
+This says you must sell or close on your home before committing to the deal.
+Keep in mind this makes your offer less attractive, and unless the seller is having difficulty attracting interest, it’s possible they may not accept.
+It gives them no assurance that you’ll be able to purchase the home.

-Once your current home is in contract a home sale contingency becomes stronger.
-But even if accepted, be prepared to allow a first-right-of-refusal for the seller—if another buyer comes along, then you need to remove the contingency, or the seller can accept the second buyer’s offer.3 You may still need to make other concessions to make your offer more attractive, like increase your price.
+Once your current home is in contract, a home sale contingency becomes stronger.
+However, even if accepted, be prepared to allow a first-right-of-refusal for the seller—if another buyer comes along, then you need to remove the contingency, or the seller can accept the second buyer’s offer.3 You may still need to make other concessions to make your offer more attractive, like increase your price.

 Buy first, carry two mortgages

-While it may be a financial stretch, if you can afford it, buying first and holding 2 properties at the same time may be one of the least stressful options, as you can shop for a new home on your own terms.
-To pull this off, you’ll have to qualify for a second mortgage—which means you must show that you can manage potential monthly payments of both homes.
+If you can afford it, buying first and holding two properties at the same time may be one of the least stressful options, as you can shop for a new home on your own terms.
+To pull this off, you’ll have to qualify for a second mortgage—which means you must show you can manage potential monthly payments of both homes.
 If the second mortgage represents too much debt compared to your monthly income, your lender isn’t likely to approve the loan.

 Another approach is to qualify for a mortgage based on a pending sale of your home, which won’t include your current mortgage in your debt-to-income ratio.
 This gives you a better chance for approval, but only if you sell your current home.
 Your new loan will not fund until you close on your current home and your original mortgage is paid in full.